fsaltunyuva/fsaltunyuva.github.io/_posts/2025-12-15-Ray-Tracing-Adventure.md

 ### Bilinear Interpolation

-To solve this, we can use Bilinear Interpolation.
+To improve this, we can use Bilinear Interpolation.
 In this method, instead of taking the single nearest texel, we sample the four surrounding texels and interpolate their colors based on the exact UV position.

 <p align="center">
     <img alt="nearest-vs-linear-texture-filter" src="https://www.gamedevelopment.blog/wp-content/uploads/2017/11/nearest-vs-linear-texture-filter.png" />